-Connecting a thermometer to the radiators flow and return tails, and adjusting the lockshield valves to give the same temperature drop ensures the flow rates are correct relative to that specific radiator size or output.
+Connecting a thermometer to the radiator's flow and return tails, and adjusting the lockshield valves to give the same temperature drop ensures the flow rates are correct relative to that specific radiator size or output.

 However, If you have some temperature drop along the flow pipe before the radiator, this will give you a different 'mean temperature' at each radiator.
 The mean temperature being the average of the flow and return.
 To work this out add the flow temp to the return temp and divide by 2.

-We dont see a big problem with slightly different mean temperatures, but this will mean you have spent quite a lot of time for something that isn’t that accurate anyway as the radiators real-world outputs will vary.
+We don't see a big problem with slightly different mean temperatures, but this will mean you have spent quite a lot of time for something that isn't that accurate anyway as the radiators real-world outputs will vary.

 When using modulating controls, we again don't see too much problem with using touch rather than a thermometer provided the room gets to an accurate temperature with any TRVs set to maximum.
 I.E the flow temperature is targeting the room temperature not the TRV as this could potentially cause the boiler to burn hotter.

-As described above, what you could do instead is balance to give the same ‘mean’ temperature at each radiator.
+As described above, what you could do instead is balanced to give the same 'mean' temperature at each radiator.
 To do this work out the mean temperature at the heat source (roughly) and adjust each lockshield valve until you have the same mean temperature at each radiator.

 Essentially this will give a different DT/temperature drop at all the radiators but your average radiator temperature will be the same.
-This will work but can again take alot of time, and will be a pain if your boiler cycles.
-Importantly this may not give you the perfect balance, after all our target is an accurate room temperature not an accurate radiator temperature.
+This will work but can again take a lot of time, and will be a pain if your boiler cycles.
+Importantly this may not give you the perfect balance, after all our target is an accurate room temperature, not an accurate radiator temperature.

-Heat loss calculations are not exact, and even if they were they could be thrown out by a multitude of things like missing insulation, calculation errors, how the rooms used or the incorrect radiator being selected.
-We think personally both above options are a bit of a thankless task.
+Heat loss calculations are not exact, and even if they were they could be thrown out by a multitude of things like missing insulation, calculation errors, how the rooms are used or the incorrect radiator being selected.
+We think personally both the above options are a bit of a thankless task.

-What we would instead suggest to do is that after setting your TRV’s to maximum, you simply feel (or measure if you wish) the radiator return temperature while the system is at the ‘design flow temperature’ (flow temperature required at -2°c approx outside temperature), and making sure the rooms don’t get above 20/21°c.
+What we would instead suggest doing is that after setting your TRV’s to maximum, you simply feel (or measure if you wish) the radiator return temperature while the system is at the 'design flow temperature' (flow temperature required at -2°c approx outside temperature), and making sure the rooms don't get above 20/21°c.
 At least to start with.

-In the vast majority of systems your flow temperatures to each radiator will be broadly the same, there’s not much point in measuring them at all.
+In the vast majority of systems, your flow temperatures to each radiator will be broadly the same, there's not much point in measuring them at all.
 Touching the radiator to feel the average temperature also leaves only a small margin for error.
-Measuring the return temperature however, has by far the biggest margin for error.
+Measuring the return temperature, however, has by far the biggest margin for error.

 Whereas if we were feeling the average radiator temperature and we made the same 8°c error we would have hugely different DT's, and in turn massively varying flow rates through each emitter.

 Because measuring the return temperature is a bigger variable, many systems may be close enough by simply feeling the return pipe with your hand.
-For more accuracy though you can use a thermometer of some description or a combination of the two, this is the first point in which you’ll vastly increase your balancing speed and accuracy.
+For more accuracy, though you can use a thermometer of some description or a combination of the two, this is the first point in which you'll vastly increase your balancing speed and accuracy.

 Accuracy does not have to be perfect right now, go around getting all your return temperatures to approximately match.